#porifera and the fundamental interconnectedness of all things

 My journey into art has come via science and technology and I have recently graduated with an MA in Ceramics and Glass from the Royal College of Art in London.

-I am currently a finalist in the Visual Art Open UK & International Emerging Artist Awards 2019, have work in private collections and have exhibited my work internationally.
+I have work in private collections in the US, UK, Europe and Australia and have exhibited my work internationally.

 A new perspective.